MVReddy/duplicate-files/readme.txt

 An example of running this script to list and delete all the duplicate files would be:
         python DuplicateFiles.py /Users/Daniel/Documents -remove

+Can Improve this script by adding some other choices